A heuristic algorithm using tree decompositions for the maximum happy vertices problem: Introduction

+The current paper proposes to develop algorithms using the tree decomposition of a graph, which removes the exponential dependence on the treewidth.
+This dependency originates from the size of the dynamic programming tables at each node in the tree decomposition.
+Our solution proposes to include a parameter $W$, which we call the width, which dictates how many entries of the dynamic programming table should be computed.
+By setting $W$ to a small value and only partially computing the dynamic programming table, we remove the exponential dependency in the time complexity, at the cost of losing the exactness guarantee.
+This allows to dynamically trade off between the exactness of the solution and the algorithm runtime (i.e., if the entire dynamic programming table is computed the solution is guaranteed to be exact, but this comes at the cost of a longer runtime).

+In particular, we illustrate this methodology on the \textit{Maximum Happy Vertices Problem} (MHV).
+This special graph colouring problem was recently proposed by \cite{zhang2015algorithmic}.
+Typically, graph colouring problems require adjacent vertices to have a different colour.
+In the MHV problem, however, the goal is to maximise the number of happy vertices, given a set of initially coloured vertices.
+A vertex is \textit{happy} if it has the same colour as all of its neighbours.
+Several algorithms for the MHV problem have been proposed, including an exact, polynomial time algorithm for graphs of bounded treewidth \citep{agrawal2017parameterized, agrawal2020parameterized}.
+The algorithm described in these papers yields exact solutions, but is impractical when the treewidth of the graph is too large.

-The main contributions of this paper are as follows: \begin{enumerate} \item We developed a new heuristic algorithm for solving the MHV problem and tuned its hyperparameters with SMAC \citep{hutter2011sequential}, an autmatic algorithm configurator.
-We further show that our algorithm constructs higher quality solutions than Greedy-MHV and Growth-MHV -- two state-of-the-art heuristic algorithms proposed by \cite{zhang2015algorithmic} -- if at least 40\% of the vertices are initially coloured, at the cost of a larger running time. \item We propose a new methodology for using tree decompositions in algorithm design.
+The main contributions of this paper are as follows: \begin{enumerate} \item We propose a new methodology to use tree decompositions in algorithm design.
 Traditionally, tree decompositions have only been used in exact algorithms.
 We go beyond this approach by dropping the exactness constraint in favour of algorithm speed.
 Our methodology allows to dynamically convert the algorithm into either an exact or a heuristic algorithm, solely by setting the value of a single parameter.

+\item We develop a heuristic algorithm for solving the MHV problem and tuned its hyperparameters with SMAC \citep{hutter2011sequential}, an automatic algorithm configurator.
+We further show that our algorithm constructs higher quality solutions than Greedy-MHV and Growth-MHV -- two state-of-the-art heuristic algorithms proposed by \cite{zhang2015algorithmic} -- if at least 40\% of the vertices are initially coloured, at the cost of a larger running time.

 \item We implemented the exact algorithm of \cite{agrawal2017parameterized} and \cite{agrawal2020parameterized} for solving the MHV problem on graphs of bounded treewidth.
 We further show that our algorithm more efficiently computes optimal colourings than this exact algorithm for graphs of bounded treewidth. \end{enumerate}